 Programs designed to assist patients with insurance that have co-payments for chemotherapy or prescription medications.
 The programs are administered by diagnosis and patients must qualify financially and medically.

 Financial assistance program to help young women who are at high risk for breast cancer gain access to Magnetic Resonance Imaging (MRI) screening.
 This assistance is only for those patients that are undiagnosed or no longer have breast cancer and prescribed an MRI based upon a family history of breast cancer/ovarian cancer or BRCA positive indication.

 The Pink Fund provides up to 90 days of non-medical financial aid to cover basic cost of living expenses.
 By providing this financial bridge, The Pink Fund helps to meet basic needs, while decreasing stress levels.
 These factors help breast cancer patients focus on healing, and improve survivorship outcomes and quality of life.

 Funded by Susan G. Komen for the Cure, the PAF/Komen Treatment Assistance Program Financial Aid Fund will provide a one-time $300 grant to patients diagnosed with breast cancer who meet the program qualifications.
 These funds are to be used to cover expenses that result from the treatment of breast cancer including transportation costs associated with getting to and from treatment, lymphedema care and supplies, durable medical equipment, prosthesis or wigs, childcare and/or eldercare necessitated by treatment.

 Sisters Network Inc National African American Survivorship Organization Breast Cancer Assistance Program (BCAP)

 The Breast Cancer Assistance Program (BCAP) provides services to women facing financial challenges.
-The BCAP program provides financial assistance for but not limited to: medical related lodging, co-pay, office visits and prosthesis.
+The BCAP program provides financial assistance for but not limited to: for utilities, mammograms, ultrasounds, and medical accessories.
 This program also provides FREE mammograms for those who qualify.